Contributed by Prof. Dr. Nazeer Ahmed, PhD

 Meanwhile, Yazid dispatched Ubaidullah bin Ziyad, commonly known as Ibn Ziyad, the butcher of Karbala, to apprehend Muslim bin Aqeel and stop the incipient uprising.
 Ibn Ziyad arrived in Iraq and promptly declared that those who would support Yazid would be rewarded and those who opposed him would have their heads cut off.
 Greed and fear of reprisals did their trick.
 The Kufans made an about-turn and abandoned Muslim.
 He was attacked and executed by forces of Ibn Ziyad.
 Before his death, Muslim sent word to Hussain that the situation in Kufa had changed and that he should abandon the idea of migrating there.
 By this time, Ibn Ziyad’s forces had cut the communications of Hussain’s supporters, so the second message from Muslim never reached Hussain.

-Unaware of the ground situation in Kufa, Hussain started his move from Mecca to Kufa in 680 with his supporters and well-wishers.
+Unaware of the ground situation in Kufa, and against the advice of Abdullah bin Zubair, Hussain started his move from Mecca to Kufa in 680 with his family and supporters.
+He was a prince of faith and was impelled by a higher vision.
 On the way, news arrived that Muslim had been killed.
 According to Ibn Kathir, Hussain wanted to turn back but the demand for qisas (equitable retribution) from Muslim’s brothers prevented him.
 He did inform his entourage of the developments and urged those who wanted to return to do so.
 All but the very faithful, mostly members of the Prophet’s family, left him.

 Undaunted, Hussain ibn Ali moved forward and was stopped by a regiment of troops under Amr bin Sa’ad at Karbala on the banks of the River Euphrates.
 A standoff ensued, negotiations took place and Amr bin Sa’ad communicated this to Ibn Ziyad in Kufa.
 But Ibn Ziyad would accept nothing short of capitulation and Hussain’s explicit baiyah (oath of allegiance) to Yazid.
 Sensing that Amr bin Sa’ad was reluctant to commence hostilities against the Prophet’s family, Ibn Ziyad recalled him and replaced him with Shimr Zil Jowhan.
 Shimr, a man without moral compunctions, surrounded the Hussaini camp and cut off the supply of water.
 The final confrontation came on the 10th of Muharram.
 (Muharram is the first month of the Islamic calendar and the date is mentioned here because the 10th of Muharram has come to occupy a special place in Muslim history).
-Hussain, the soldier of God, who had drunk from the lips of the Prophet and who would not submit to the tyranny of Yazid, arranged his seventy two men in battle formation, advanced and met the forces of darkness.
+Hussain, the soldier of God, who had drunk from the lips of the Prophet and was heir to the heavenly secrets from Ali (r), arranged his seventy two men in battle formation, advanced and met the forces of darkness.
 Each of the men was cut down and at last, the grandson of the Prophet also fell.
 His head was cut off and sent to Kufa where Ibn Ziyad mistreated it in the most abominable manner and paraded it through the streets.
-The ladies and surviving children in Hussain’s entourage were safely escorted back to Madina by some well-wishers.
+The ladies and surviving children in Hussain’s entourage suffered enormous hardships.
+Great tragedies throw up great personages.
+It was at this juncture in history that the leadership of Hazrath Zainab shone through.
+She consoled the survivors, saved the life of Zain ul Abedin ibn Hussain and proved to be the fortress guarding the dignity of Hussain’s household.
+The ladies and the children were first taken to Damascus and were then safely escorted back to Madina by some well-wishers.
 It was the year 680.

 More Muslim tears have been shed for the blood of Hussain ibn Ali than any other martyr in Islamic history.
 Hussain’s martyrdom provided Islam with a paradigm for selfless struggle and sacrifice.
 For hundreds of years, generations would rise, invoking the name of Hussain ibn Ali, to uphold justice and to fight against tyranny.
 For some Muslims, it was the defining moment in Islamic history.